geonetwork/core-doc-sources/eng/users/source/managing_metadata/processing/index.rst

 Processing
 ==========

-GeoNetwork provides some batch processing capability.
-Process are defined using XSL in the schema process folder.
+GeoNetwork can batch process metadata records by applying an XSLT.
+The processing XSLTs are schema dependent and must be stored in the process folder of each metadata schema.
+For example, the process folder for the iso19139 metadata schema can be found in **GEONETWORK_DATA_DIR/config/schema_plugins/iso19139/process**.

-Process could be used in:
+Some examples of batch processing are:

- * Harvesting for filtering harvested records from another GeoNetwork node (See :ref:`harvesting_gn`)
+ * Filtering harvested records from another GeoNetwork node (See :ref:`harvesting_gn` in the Harvesting section of this manual)
- * Editor for the suggestion mechanism
+ * Suggesting content for metadata elements (editor suggestion mechanism)
- * Advanced administration to manually calling xml.batch.processing service
+ * Applying an XSLT to a selected set of metadata records by using the xml.batch.processing service (this service does not have a user interface, it is intended to be used with an http submitter such as curl).

 Process available
 -----------------